 Ever wonder how cakes and biscuits used to be so light and fluffy before all of the modern tools were available?
 The Importance Of Sifting Flour historically was a common thing in order to make light and fluffy cake, or biscuits.
 Most recipes that included flour needed sifting before it was added to the mixture.

 Sifting flour was needed in order to remove any lingering seeds or husk that might have snuck through.
 It was even needed once in a while to take care of a stray insect or to remove lumps.
 While thankfully, we don’t typically have the problem of extra things in our flour, it can still be beneficial to sift your flour today.

 Why to Sift Flour

-Sifting your flour is still beneficial in your cooking and baking endeavors today because of several reasons.
+Sifting your flour is still beneficial in your cooking and baking endeavors today.
 The main reasons are that it loosens up the flour that has been sitting for a while and adds more air into it, so that it actually takes up more volume than it did when it was packed together.
-By fluffing up the flour and adding more air, it also improves the gluten composition of your flour and give you a better texture.
+By fluffing up the flour and adding more air, it also improves the gluten composition of your flour and gives a better texture.

 How to Sift